Strongly homotopy Lie algebras and deformations of calibrated submanifolds

 Let $\varphi$ be a parallel form on $(M, g)$ such that $\varphi$ is not a multiple of the volume form.
 Then the restricted holonomy group $Hol^0 (M, g)$ is contained in the stabilizer $Stab (\varphi)$ and therefore is strictly smaller than the group $O(m)$.
 Since locally a Riemannian manifold $(M, g)$ is a product of Riemannian manifolds whose holonomy group action on the tangent bundle is irreducible, the classification of parallel forms on $(M, g)$ is reduced to the case of irreducible Riemannian manifolds $(M, g)$.
 Symmetric Riemannian spaces are examples of manifolds admitting parallel forms.

 $\bullet$ The algebra of parallel forms on an irreducible symmetric space $M = G/H$ is isomorphic to the algebra of $Ad_H$-invariant forms on $T_e G/H$.
-In particular, if $M=G/H$ is compact then the algebra of parallel forms is isomorphic to the de Rham cohomology algebra $H^*(M, \R)$.
+In particular, if $M=G/H$ is compact, then the algebra of parallel forms is isomorphic to the de Rham cohomology algebra $H^*(M, \R)$.
 A list of the Poincar\'e polynomials of all the simply connected compact irreducible symmetric spaces has been compiled by Takeuchi in \cite{Takeuchi1962}.

-In 1955, Marcel Berger proved that if $(M, g)$ is a simply-connected Riemannian manifold with irreducible holonomy group and nonsymmetric, then $Hol^0(M, g)$ must be one of $SO(n)$, $U(m)$ (K\"ahler manifolds) , $SU(m)$ (special K\"ahler manifolds, in particular Calabi-Yau manifolds), $Sp(m)$ (hyper-K\"ahler manifolds), $Sp(m)\times Sp(1)$ (quaternionic K\"ahler manifolds), $G_2$ ($G_2$-manifolds) or Spin(7) (Spin(7)-manifolds).
+In 1955, Marcel Berger proved that if $(M, g)$ is a simply-connected Riemannian manifold with irreducible holonomy group and nonsymmetric, then $Hol^0(M, g)$ must be one of $SO(n)$, $U(m)$ (K\"ahler manifolds) , $SU(m)$ (Ricci flat K\"ahler manifolds, in particular Calabi-Yau manifolds), $Sp(m)$ (hyper-K\"ahler manifolds), $Sp(m)\times Sp(1)$ (quaternionic K\"ahler manifolds), $G_2$ ($G_2$-manifolds) or Spin(7) (Spin(7)-manifolds).

 $\bullet$ The algebra of parallel forms on a K\"ahler manifold is generated by the K\"ahler 2-form $\om$.